ar6841/MAV-state-estimation-using-extended-Kalman-filter/README.md

 The state of the MAV includes [position, velocity, orientation, gyroscope sensor bias, accelerometer sensor bias]

+**Note**: For localization using vision only, check [this project](https://github.com/ar6841/MAV-pose-and-velocity-estimation-using-vision)

 Three datasets were prepared for the model to be tested on.

 Data set 1: